 Also, read more about how to prepare for a Private Tutoring Sessions and how to provide successful, lively classes.

 DBS checks have no official expiry dates.
-All the information included in a DBS check will be accurate at the time of the check being carried out, which means that information can change since a certificate has been obtained.
-Employers therefore might decide to have new checks performed.
+All the information included in a DBS check will be accurate at the time of the check being carried out, which means that information can change in the time after a certificate has been obtained.
+Employers, therefore, might decide to have new checks performed on a regular basis in order to ensure that their records are up-to-date and that their employees are meeting their professional requirements.

-DBS update service is an ongoing service to keep your DBS check up to date.
-Applicants and employers can use this service to keep their certificates up to date.
-Employers can also use this service to carry out checks on a potential employee’s certificate.
+The DBS update service is an ongoing service to keep your DBS check up to date.
+Applicants and employers can use this service to keep their certificates up to date, and employers can also use this service to carry out checks on the certificate of a potential employee.
+A subscription to the DBS update service costs £13 a year, and for this price, you will be able to see if any changes have been made to your certificate as well as being able to view who else has checked your certificate for updates.

-If you have a certificate from CRB, the former service from the Criminal Records Bureau, then this is still valid under the new Disclosure and Barring Service.
+If you have a certificate from CRB, the former service from the Criminal Records Bureau, then this will still be valid under the new Disclosure and Barring Service.
 You may nonetheless wish to update this to a DBS check, although it is not necessary.

-Employers can accept a previously issued DBS certificate, but they must be sure to check the applicant’s identity against the details on the certificate, and they must check that it is the right type and level certificate for the role.
+Employers can accept a previously issued DBS certificate, but they must be sure to check the applicant’s identity against the details on the certificate, and they must check that it is the right type and level certificate for the role the tutor will be taking on.
+Should the existing DBS check not be suitable for the role, another application to the Disclosure and Barring Service must be made.

 DBS checks have specific security features so that you can verify that they are genuine and valid.
 They will have a ‘crown seal’ watermark repeated along the right side, ink and paper that changes colour when wet, and a background design with the word ‘disclosure’.